|

 testable.
 That is we can challenge

-let’s leave the last word on this to John Boyd, inventor of the OODA loop amongst a
+leave the last word on this to John Boyd, inventor of the OODA

-ideas, be they; theory, hypothesis, conceptual frameworks, mental models,
+create ideas, be they; theory, hypothesis, conceptual frameworks, mental

 assumptions, opinion, or whatever else you wish to call them.
 These allow us to interact in the way that

-enough of that, there is something else of importance that we need to look
+of that, there is something else of importance that we need to look at.
+I spent quite

-quite some time living in Japan working within a large corporation that was
+some time living in Japan working within a large corporation that was both a

 caused them to decline “offers” from Toyota to improve their process and